roadtocode4u/spaceship/docs/javascript/04-operator/04-operator.md

 > 21

 ## Decrement Operator

 There are two types of decrement operators: The `pre-decrement operator (--variable) ` and the `post-decrement operator (variable--)`.

 1. **Post-Decrement Operator (variable--):**

->This operator decreases the value of the variable by 1, but it returns the original value before the decrement.
-After the value is returned, the variable is then decremented by 1.
+The post-decrement operator (`variable--`) decreases the value of a variable by `1`, returning the original value before the decrement.

 **Code**